wavexx/rigid-tabs.el/README.rst

 The result is a diff that looks indented as if applied on the source.

-To fix alignment in the various diff/magit modes, use ``rigid-tabs-diff-align`` to detect the prefix automatically:
+To fix alignment in the various diff/magit modes, use ``rigid-tabs-diff-align`` to detect the amount of prefix automatically:

 .. code:: elisp